sui-foundation/sips/sips/sip-34.md

 ## Backwards Compatibility

-ZkLogin wallets are domain separated by the OpenID issuer and its client ID.
-There is no backward compatibility issue with existing issuers.
+zkLogin wallets are domain separated by the OpenID issuer and its client ID.
+There are no backward compatibility issues with existing issuers.

 Once the SIP is finalized with the configurations defined above (issuer string, client ID etc), they will not change again.
-Otherwise, the wallet created based on this configuration will result in lost of fund.
+Otherwise, the wallet created based on this configuration will result in the loss of funds.

 ## Test Cases